longtimenocode/VibeCode/README.md

 - Google Translate API may have rate limits
 - Some languages may have limited translation quality
 - Network connectivity required for translation
+- Text-to-speech may not work on all devices

 ## 🔮 Roadmap

+- [x] Text-to-speech functionality
+- [x] Improved UI layout (text input above language selector)
 - [ ] Offline translation support
 - [ ] Voice input and output
 - [ ] Camera text recognition